The abandoned Youngstown & Southern Railroad Smith’s Ferry Branch moved coal from barges along the Ohio River at Smith’s Ferry, Ohio.

 At the same time the Smith’s Ferry Branch was being built, Pittsburgh Coal extended the Youngstown & Suburban line from Columbiana to Signal where it connected with the PL&W. 4

 Operation of the Smith’s Ferry Branch began in mid-1936 with 50 to 60 carloads daily.
 4 Coal mined from Pittsburgh Coal along the Monongahela River was shipped by barge to Smith Ferry where derrick shovels transferred it into a waiting train.
-1 4 The coal was then hauled a plant south of Negley where it was washed, graded and reloaded.
+1 4 The coal was then hauled to a plant south of Negley where it was washed, graded, and reloaded.
 It was then taken to Negley and transferred to the PL&W. The coal was hauled seven miles to Signal where it was taken over by the Youngstown & Suburban and delivered to steel mills in and around Youngstown.
 1

 The PRR and the Pittsburgh & Lake Erie (P&LE) railroads sought to halt operations of the Y&S in shortly after Smith’s Ferry Branch opened.
-4 The railroads claimed that the Y&S was built without proper authority and without approval of the Interstate Commerce Commission.
-The northern Ohio federal court and the sixth circuit court of appeals had previously refused to stop construction and operation of the Y&S.
+4 The railroads claimed that the Y&S was built without proper authority and without the approval of the Interstate Commerce Commission.
+The northern Ohio federal court and the sixth circuit court of appeals had previously refused to stop the construction and operation of the Y&S.

 The PRR also sought to interfere with the Smith’s Ferry Branch’s coal docks at Smith’s Ferry.
 4 The PRR claimed that the dredging of the canal bed on Beaver Creek, used to access the coal docks, would endanger their bridge across Beaver Creek.
-The courts had previously came into agreement with the Pittsburgh Coal Company.
+The courts had previously come into agreement with the Pittsburgh Coal Company.

 The PL&W was merged into the Y&S in 1945.
 7 At the end of 1946, Consolidated Coal, the successor to Pittsburgh Coal, decided to sell its railroad assets.
 The PRR and the P&LE jointly purchased the Montour Railroad and the Y&S, both gaining control on December 31, 1946.
 11